Aakashsawwase/Sigma-practice/README.md

 # Sigma-practice
-this project is for practice
+this project is for practice.